What is a starting credit score?

 How is your starting credit score calculated?

 There are some factors that have a direct impact on your credit scores.
-According to the Consumer Financial Protection Bureau, here are a few that can influence your scores:
+According to the Consumer Financial Protection Bureau (CFPB), here are a few that can influence your scores:

-- Payment history: How well you’ve done making payments on time.
+Payment history: Your payment history indicates how well you’ve made payments on time.

-- Debt: How much current unpaid debt you have across all your accounts.
+Debt: This refers to how much current unpaid debt you have across all your accounts.

-- Credit utilization: A ratio that reflects how much of your available credit you’re using compared with how much you have available.
+Credit utilization: This is the ratio that reflects how much of your available credit you’re using compared with how much you have available.
 Credit utilization is usually expressed as a percentage.

-- Credit mix: How many and what kinds of loans you have, such as revolving credit accounts and installment loans.
+Credit mix: Your credit mix refers to how many and what kinds of loans you have, such as revolving credit accounts and installment loans.

-- Credit age: How long your accounts have been open.
+Credit age: It represents how long your accounts have been open.
 But remember, what qualifies as your oldest line of credit depends on what’s shown in your credit reports.

-- New credit applications: How many times you’ve applied recently for new credit.
+New credit applications: This factor reflects how many times you’ve applied recently for new credit.
 The effect of a single application on your scores might be minor, but a lot of new applications, each of which triggers a hard credit inquiry, could still give a negative impression to lenders.

 Credit score ranges